asilich123/Resume_Projects/Python/README.md

 # Python :snake:

-Here you'll find projects that demonstrate my skills with Python and some of its various modules such as Pandas, NumPy, and MatplotLib.
+Here you'll find projects that demonstrate my skills with Python as well as some of its various modules such as Pandas, NumPy, and MatplotLib.

 ## Neural Network Style Transfer - Los Angeles City Scape Collage